aherbert/gdsc-smlm/docs/fitting_plugins.rst

      - Description

    * - Smart filter
-     - Set to **true** to enable the smart filter.
+     - Set to **true** to enable the smart filter (and ignore simple filtering).

        A separate dialog is used to enter the XML description of the smart filter by pressing the ``...`` button.

-   * - Disable simple filter
-     - Set to **true** to disable the simple filters.
-Only the smart filter will be used.
+This disables use of the simple filter settings as the two are mutually exclusive.
+If no XML description is available a default is created using the simple filter settings.

    * - Shift factor
      - Any peak that shifts more than a factor of the initial peak standard deviation is discarded.